 Raymond Skiles was a dumb guy.
 We both were.
-A dumb guy can be a state of mind in most cases as opposed to a quantitative or qualitative characteristic.
-The first question dumb guys ask themselves is what are you going to do about it?
-Raymond and I both spent our early adult years trying to educate ourselves, in various ways, to try to catch up to those who were more engaged in school.
+A dumb guy can be a state of mind, in most cases, as opposed to a quantitative or qualitative characteristic.
+The first question dumb guys must ask themselves is what are you going to do about it?
+Raymond and I both spent our early adult years trying to educate ourselves, in various ways, to try to catch up to those who were engaged in school.
 We shared so many characteristics at one point in our lives that some called us similar, but in our quest for more knowledge, we fell prey to some bizarre ideas.
-At one point on the timeline, however, differences emerged.
+At one point on the timeline, our differences emerged.

 These differences that emerged can be explained in one simple scenario.
 If a used car salesman, skilled in the art of persuasion, approached us, we would both enter into that transaction believing that we were now smart enough to outdo a used car salesman at his game.
-Over time, I learned that I was not that man.
-There were no specific incidents that led to clarity in this arena, but I eventually realized that I wasn’t half as bright or crafty as I thought I was.
+Over time, I learned that I was not as intelligent as I always thought I was.
+There were no specific incidents that led to this clarity, but I eventually realized that I wasn’t half as bright or crafty as I thought I was.
 I realized that while I might now know more than the average person does about James Joyce, Fyodor Dostoevsky, and the history of United States Presidents that knowledge doesn’t do me any good the moment a guy in polyester leapt out from behind his balloons saying, “What do I have to do to get you into a car today?”
 I developed a technique that works for me.
 I run away.

-Whereas I recognized the limits of my intelligence the moment I set foot on a car lot, Raymond considered it a challenge and a mark of his intelligence to outdo the salesman on his home turf.
+Whereas I recognized the limits of my knowledge the moment I set foot on a car lot, Raymond considered it a challenge and a mark of his intelligence to outdo the salesman on his turf.
 I might overestimate the craftiness of the average used car salesman, but if they are half as skilled in the art of persuasion as I fear they are, they will learn who Raymond is and flip the focus of their negotiations to an arena Raymond finds more pleasing.
 They might even compliment the knowledge Raymond has accumulated on their industry.
-They might then take a more honest and direct approach in their negotiations with him, and Raymond might end up paying more for the car than he intended.
+He will smile proudly, they will smile back, and they will take a more honest and direct approach in their negotiations with him, and Raymond will end up paying more for the car than he intended.

-The time I spent with Raymond Skiles before and after our divergence taught me a number of things about the differences between unconventional thinking and following traditional or conventional norms, but the most prominent was that unconventional thinking is far more seductive.
-The purveyors of unconventional information seduce us with the idea that they have different knowledge, as it pertains to having more knowledge than those who did more with their traditional education in school than “dumb guys” did.
-The seeds of this seduction sprout among “dumb guys” when we decide that anyone who believes what “they tell you” is a sucker.
+The time I spent around Raymond Skiles before and after our divergence taught me a number of things about the differences between unconventional thinking and following traditional or conventional norms, but the element that stuck with me was that unconventional thinking is far more seductive.
+The purveyors of unconventional information seduce us with the idea while “dumb guys” don’t have the base of knowledge those who attained and retained their traditional education, there is different knowledge.
+When we attain and retain that knowledge, the seeds of this seduction sprout among “dumb guys” when we decide that anyone who believes what “they told you” is a sucker.

 When we hear conventional knowledge, we consider the source and frame it accordingly, and then we fact check it.
 When we hear unconventional ideas, however, we have an instinctive, emotional attachment to them.
 Some part of us wants these ideas to be so true that we put our skepticism aside to embrace them, another part of us believes that unconventional knowledge is the result of healthy skepticism and therefore thoroughly vetted.

 Former dumb guys learn over time, and through trial and error, that we must make a concerted effort to avoid falling prey to the allure of unconventional information.
-We want to have more knowledge, even if it is different and relatively inconsequential, but as we all know quantity does not always equal quality.
+We want to have more knowledge, even if it is different and relatively inconsequential, but experience with alternative sources teaches us that quantity does not always equal quality.
 There are only so many facts on a given issue, and most of them fall into constructs that are comparatively boring.
 Alternative, unconventional avenues are so intriguing and sexy because they make us feel intelligent for arriving at a take on an issue that our peers haven’t considered before.

-Finding out, later, that many of my intoxicating, alternative theories, based on unconventional information were wrong, provided another break between Raymond’s way of thinking and mine, and I began placing more importance on being correct over provocative.
+Finding out that many of my intoxicating, alternative theories, based on unconventional information were wrong, provided another break between Raymond’s way of thinking and mine, and I began placing more importance on being correct over provocative.
 Conventional information, reported by conventional outlets, is not always true either of course, but in my experience, their batting average is far superior to the alternative outlets.
-Some don’t put as much value in this results-oriented approach, and they tend to place greater value in avoiding the word naïve, a label they attach to suckers who believe everything “they tell you”.
+Some dumb guys don’t put as much value in this results-oriented approach, and we tend to place greater value in avoiding the word naïve, a label we attach to suckers who believe everything “they tell you”.

 In our discussions on a wide variety of topics, Raymond and I also found many differences between how we arrive at a conclusion.
 We both seek primary source information, corroborating evidence, and perhaps some opinion pieces to bolster our conclusions.
 At some point, however, I am “easily satisfied” with my findings, whereas Raymond digs deeper.
-Raymond can feel when the subject is a piece is crud, and Raymond knows how a piece of crud thinks.
+Raymond has a better feel for the “piece of crud” factor.
+Raymond knows when a subject is a piece of crud, and Raymond knows how a piece of crud thinks.
 He seeks explanations that detail the piece of crud’s motives in a way Raymond can understand.
 In Raymond’s search for absolute objectivity, he accidentally trips over a critical line between objectivity and subjectivity.
 He finds subjective speculation regarding the motives of the piece of crud that fit with his theories on the subject in question, and he uses them to develop theories that end up mostly autobiographical.

 Those autobiographical details helped me explain the anatomy of Raymond’s thought process, and why he didn’t follow me down the more traditional trail.
 Raymond was born and raised with three sisters.
 For reasons endemic to her own upbringing, his mother always believed the girl.
-His dad was a generally passive man who generally deferred to the mother when the dysfunction of the day arose, in part because she broke him down for “always believing the boy”.
+His dad was a generally passive man who generally deferred to the mother when the dysfunction of the day in the Skiles’ household arose, in part because she broke the man down for “always believing the boy”.
 Raymond’s father went along to get along, and he basically left Raymond to fend for himself.
-Though Raymond grew up saying he was telling the truth 100% of the time, the law of averages suggest that he had to be right some of the times.
-Nobody believed him.
-This not only led Raymond to the lifelong notion that everyone was against him and plotting against him, as his sisters were, daily, but it led the adult Raymond Skiles to not only question every authority figure in his life, but think they were against him.
+Though Raymond grew up saying he was telling the truth 100% of the time, and the law of averages suggest that he had to be right some of the times.
+Yet, no one ever believed him.
+This not only led Raymond to the lifelong notion that everyone was against him and plotting against him, as his sisters were, daily, but it led the adult Raymond Skiles to not only question every authority figure in his life, but he believed they were against him.
 Knowing this didn’t necessarily lead me to sympathize with Raymond, but it did help me understand his mindset better.

 Alien Information